Budibase/budibase/README.md

 ## ❗ Code of Conduct

 Budibase is dedicated to providing a welcoming, diverse, and harrassment-free experience for everyone.
 We expect everyone in the Budibase community to abide by our **Code of Conduct**.
 Please read it.
-Please follow it.
-To build something truly groundbreaking, we must work together in harmony.

 ## 🙌 Contributing to Budibase